 The decorations are fun to add, and they'll bring your house alive and help to hide any tiny flaws.
 You'll be amazed at how good it all looks when you're done.

-Should you buy a store-bought gingerbread house kit or use the Christmas gingerbread house recipe and make one from scratch as Mom did?
+Should you buy a store-bought gingerbread house kit or use the old fashioned gingerbread house recipe and make one from scratch as Mom and I once did?
 It's a decision faced by many parents.

 Back in the 1950s, when I was a youngster, I helped Mom decorate our gingerbread houses, but that was after she had drawn a brown-paper pattern and had carefully cut the house parts from the homemade gingerbread dough.

-Today's kits make creating the gingerbread house easier for kids, but it was both fun and fascinating to watch Mom do it from scratch.
+Today's kits with their ready-made gingerbread make creating the gingerbread house easier for kids, but it was both fun and fascinating to watch Mom do it from scratch.

 Not a Christmas goes by that I don't think of those homemade gingerbread houses that she and I made together so many years ago.